darylmajul/ppn_documentation/guides-hotel.md

 ## Hotel Guides

-This is your starting point for API development.
-Prior to using the online API documentation, it is necessary to comprehend the basic booking flow and launch requirements.

 ### Rate Types

 This API feature 2 different types of rates, merchant and closed user group (CUG).
 The methods for implementing these are different.